nomisweb/fe-web-templated-reports/docs/template.md

 *Notes*
 - The `datasource` property functions as described in the `table` section documentation.
+- You can dynamically substitute a `filter` dimension property with the value from the report configuration by specifying a numeric value within the bounds of that configuration array.
+- This type of section requires names of parameters used in the report configuration section to match the dimension names of the datasource.

 ##### Change comparison
 You can also compare the change between two figures in a stat box.
 To do this, add the `change` property